We're open everyday except Christmas Day, 10:00am to 4:00pm AEST (Qld Time).

 Do you offer discounted admission?

 Check out our Local deal for bona fide Gold Coast and Tweed residents here.
-Find our concession admission and carer discount conditions here.
-Some relevant tourism and travel professionals may be eligible for a discount.
+Concession admission pricing is offered to pensioners, seniors and full-time students of tertiary institutions.
+Suitable photo identification is required.
+Health care card holders are not eligible for a concession discount.
+Some relevant tourism and travel professionals may be eligible for a special rate.
 Please contact us directly to book and provide us with your business card or letter of introduction upon arrival.

 Do you offer donations or sponsorships?